marianvlad/nova-ssl-card/README.md

 ## Usage

-By default the card will show SSL certificate details about current domain where you have installed Nova but you can configure for any domain name
+By default the card will show certificate details for the current domain where you have installed Nova but you can configure for any domain name

 ```php